Fighting Words in Romeo and Juliet

 That I must love a loathèd enemy.

 AT THIS POINT Juliet stands at the border of the two families’ hatred for each other.
-She’s reluctant to go against her family and cross the dividing line, but after recovering from her shock, love strengthens her, and she is able to boldly accept, embrace and love her family’s enemy.
-She knocks down the wall between the feuding Capulets and Montagues and thinks deeply, perhaps for the first time, about the nature of the two families’ hatred, rather than simply accepting it and thoughtlessly participating in it.
+She’s reluctant to go against her family and cross the dividing line, but after recovering from her shock (expressed in the above quote), love strengthens her, and she is able to boldly accept, embrace and love her family’s enemy.
+Juliet knocks down the wall between the feuding Capulets and Montagues and thinks deeply, perhaps for the first time, about the nature of the two families’ hatred, rather than simply accepting it and thoughtlessly participating in it.
 But she is still naturally torn between the way she was brought up to think and her new understanding.
+(NOTE: There is a strong political dimension to the Capulet-Montague feud which is investigated in “Italian Family Feuds,” Romeo and Juliet and the Renaissance, NEXUS.)

 O Romeo, Romeo!
 Wherefore art thou Romeo?